quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

         You specified `sentiment-analysis` which directs huggingface to provide their standard one for sentiment analysis.

-4. Locate the `read_stream` method and pass the `classifier` property into the `QuixFunction` initializer as the last parameter
+4. Locate the `read_stream` method and pass the `classifier` property into the `QuixFunction` initializer as the last parameter:

     The `QuixFunction` initialization should look like this:
     ```python